am-codez/Obsidian-2024/publish/CPSC 110.md

 ![](Pasted%20image%2020240929200731.png)

 ### Self-Reference and Natural Recursion
+- Isn't exclusive to lists, can also include other data definition types, e.g. naturals
 - Self-reference calls used to address lists/data of arbitrary (unknown) size  (e.g. number of students in a class)
 - When creating a data definition using a list:
 	- E.g. `;; Mystery is one of: